Your initial installation (executing the downloaded .MSI file) appears to run ok, but the Canopy shortcut in the Start menu seems to do nothing.

 - These are 5 separate commands (in particular, the 3rd command is just set).

-- Do not omit the "=" signs at the ends of the first two commands.
+- Do not omit the "=" signs at the ends of the two commands that use it.

 - Do not type any spaces or other characters before or after the "=" signs.

 - For 32-bit Canopy, replace "canopy\app" with "canopy32\app".

 - If you installed canopy for all users (including for a Managed Common Install), replace "%localappdata%" with "%programfiles%" (or wherever you installed Canopy).